Create your Flavor Profile!

 Try it in any chicken, pork or beef stew.
 Paprika is a mellow ingredient, bringing beautiful color and a hint of sweetness.
 You’ll find it in everything from barbecue sauce, prepared rubs and marinades to Italian sausage, potato casseroles, cream sauces and egg dishes.
 We even love it sprinkled on mac and cheese!

 McCormick sources whole paprika pepper pods from farmers in warm, dry climates.
 The paprika grown and bottled by McCormick is nothing but the purest.
 Paprika is a New World spice, meaning it didn’t take hold in Europe until the 1600s, where it was introduced to Europeans by Bulgarians and Turks.
-Perhaps best known as the garnish on deviled eggs, our pure paprika has a world of other uses.
-Use it as an addition to soups, rubs, marinades, sauces and more.
+Eastern Europeans—Hungarians in particular—love sweet paprika in recipes like goulash and chicken paprikash, where the color alone makes the dish look especially appealing.

 Add even more flavor to your meals with these herbs and spices.
 They go great with paprika.

 Want to create a meal plan for your Paprika recipes?
 Need help planning your weekly meals and want to try new recipes?
 Save your favorite food, dessert, drink recipes and organize your ingredients with McCormick Meal Planner.